Isaiah-hub-org/Farm-Tower-Defense/Documentation/Reflections/README.md

-Instruction about our coding system(pending):
+Instruction about our coding system: Our coding system is pretty simple we did not any enums nor list on our codes.